stacks-network/docs/_browser/blockstack_storage.md

     npm start
     ```

-    The system prompts you to accept incoming connections.
+    The system may prompt you to accept incoming connections.

     ![Network Connection](./images/network-connections.gif)

-6. Choose **Allow**.
+6. If it does, choose **Allow**.

-7. Open your browser to `http://localhost:8080`.
+7. Your browswer –– Chrome by default –– will open to `http://127.0.0.1:3000/`.

    You should see a simple React app.